 If you’re going to fund this savings bucket with a CD, time the maturity date as close to the wedding date as possible.
 This will prevent you from getting hit with early withdrawal penalties.

 With midterm savings buckets, avoid exposure to too much risk.
 The goal is still to preserve or increase capital.

-A retirement account is perhaps the one savings bucket where the time horizon is long enough that you can usually ride out market gyrations.
+Retirement is perhaps the one savings goal where the time horizon is long enough that you can usually ride out market volatility.

 Still, it depends on how long you’ve been investing, how close to retirement you are and what sort of lifestyle you expect in retirement.

-Most experts say the only way long-term investors can achieve a comfortable retirement is to invest a certain percentage of their long-term savings bucket in equities.
+Most experts say the only way investors can achieve a comfortable retirement is to invest a percentage of their long-term savings in equities.

 “For retirement, you still need to believe in the stock market because you’re not going to make enough to outpace inflation otherwise,” Campbell says.

 “We’ve gone through some very tough times in the market before, but the market will recover as it has after every other downturn we’ve ever had.”